Mostafa-DE/delang/README.md

 * Built on Go
 * Emphasis on Simplicity
 * Support for Higher-Order Functions and Closures
+* Built-in decimals system.

 <br />

 ## Getting DE via Git
-You can check out the DE source tree mirror using the following command:
+You can check out the DE source tree using the following command:

     $ git clone git@github.com:Mostafa-DE/delang.git